sanchezzzhak/kak-clickhouse/readme.md

         return 'stat';
     }

-    // use relation in mysql
+    // use relation in mysql (Only with, do not use joinWith)

     public function getUser()
     {
     	return $this->hasOne(User::className(),['id' => 'user_id']);
     }
 }

 Using Gii generator